Finally, we cannot talk about PA without talking about

 used in former centuries.

 The invention of the sound reflector above the pulpit is from ancient history.
-This small roof prevents the sound of the preacher's voice going up to the high ceiling and reflects it directly downwards to the gathered flock.
+This small roof prevents the sound of the preacher's voice going up to the high ceiling and reflects it directly downwards to the audience.
 With similar small measures you can improve the acoustics of your church significantly, to improve it by an amount, so that an over-reflective room is avoided and speech gets easily understood.
 Reflections can be avoided, deviated, damped or transferred into diffuse sound.
 Normally, a big difference is noticed in the sound of an empty and a full church and often the acoustics are just left in order to be alright for the 'full' version.
 And on most of the Sundays you are struggling with the "empty" acoustics.
 By having soft-chairs and a carpet, for example, you can minimise this big difference.

 Some small acoustic improvements, together with a church PA which is well adapted to your needs, you can create an acoustic environment in your church where people enjoy being and worshipping.